-(i) Appointment/ Re-appointment of Directors:
+(i) Appointment/Reappointment of Directors:

-Mr T T Jagannathan and Mr K Shankaran liable to retire by rotation at the ensuing Annual GeneralMeeting and being eligible offer themselves for re-appointment.
-The Boardrecommends their reappointment.
+Mr K Shankaran liable to retire by rotation at the ensuing Annual GeneralMeeting and being eligible offers himself for reappointment.
+The Board recommends hisreappointment.

-(ii) Statement on Declaration by the Independent Directors of the Company:
+(iii) Statement on Declaration by the Independent Directors of the Company:

 All the Independent Directors of your Company have given declarations under Section149(7) of the Companies Act 2013 that they meet the criteria of independence as laid downunder Section 149(6) of the Companies Act 2013 and the Rules made thereunder and alsoRegulation 16(1 )(b) of the SEBI (LODR) Regulations 2015.
 Further they have alsoconfirmed that they are not aware of any circumstance or situation which exist or may bereasonably anticipated that could impair or impact their ability to discharge the dutieswith an objective independent judgement and without any external influence.

-(iii) Key Managerial Personnel (KMP):
+(iv) Key Managerial Personnel (KMP):

 The following managerial personnel are Key Managerial Personnel (KMP):

 Mr T T Raghunathan Executive Vice Chairman [Chief Executive Officer (CEO)];

 Mr S Kalyanaraman Wholetime Director & Secretary [Company Secretary]; and